 However, maintaining enough antioxidants in your skin and body can neutralize the free radicals, preventing and slowing damage to the skin as well as skin cancer growth.

 Vitamin C is water-soluble, so it works mainly within cellular fluids.
 Affecting cells on the inside and outside of the body, with significant daily intake it does many helpful things for the skin.

 Based on multiple studies, these benefits rely on consistent, daily vitamin C intake of 500 milligrams, much higher than the daily value of 90 milligrams per day recommended for adults.
 So unless very large amounts of fruits and vegetables can be eaten regularly, a supplement is needed.

 Greater amounts can be taken at a time, but because it’s water-soluble, excess tends to pass through the body, especially if ingested orally.
 To increase the absorption of greater intake levels, it can be taken intravenously – but the water-soluble trait will continue to limit absorption efficiency, and the best long term approach is the slower, steadier 500mg per day, every day.

 Vitamin E is fat-soluble and possibly the most efficient chain-breaking antioxidant.
 It’s a first-line defender against oxidation and protects lipids (building blocks of cell membranes and other biochemical structures) from free radical damage.

 Studies show these benefits rely on consistent, daily vitamin E intake of 150-300 milligrams, much higher than the daily value of 15 milligrams per day recommended for adults.
 Since few foods contain significant amounts of vitamin E, most adults should take some form of an E supplement.

 Vitamin C also helps E remain fully activated as an antioxidant.
-Both work best when absorbed with food, whether within the food itself, or by supplement.
+Both work best when absorbed with food, whether within the food itself or by a supplement.